Sceptre/sceptre-cdk-handler/README.md

 ## How to use sceptre-cdk-handler

 The template "type" for this handler is `cdk`.

 ### Deployment Types
 The CDK Handler supports two different deployment types, which function somewhat differently.
 These are "bootstrapped" and "bootstrapless", both passed to the `deployment_type` template handler argument.

 #### The "bootstrapped" deployment_type
 The "bootstrapped" deployment type is a more typical CDK-like way to deploy infrastructure and conforms more to the standard ways _CDK_ operates.
 If your organization has a lot of CDK infrastructure, using this deployment_type likely will allow Sceptre to interoperate with existing patterns and policies.

 The `"bootstrapped"` deployment_type causes Sceptre assets (namely S3-destined files and ECR-destined images) to be deployed using the usual CDK-bootstrapped machinery.
-Specifically, by referencing a "qualifier", CDK looks for a corresponding stack in the AWS account that contains the specific S3 bucket and ECR repo, as well as IAM roles to be assumed in order build and push those assets up to the cloud.
+Specifically, by referencing a "qualifier", CDK looks for a corresponding stack in the AWS account that contains the specific S3 bucket and ECR repo, as well as IAM roles to be assumed in order to build and push those assets up to the cloud.

 In order to use the "bootstrapped" deployment type to push assets to the cloud, a CDK bootstrap stack with matching qualifier must already be deployed.
-It may be deployed via CDK (outside of Sceptre) or you can use CDK to generate the bootstrap template for Sceptre to deploy using
-`cdk bootstrap --show-template > cdk-bootstrap.yaml`.
+It may be deployed via CDK (outside of Sceptre) or you can use CDK to generate the bootstrap template for Sceptre to deploy using `cdk bootstrap --show-template > cdk-bootstrap.yaml`.
 It is recommended, if not reusing an existing bootstrap stack, to deploy the bootstrap stack using Sceptre, as it will allow you to add outputs to the template and reference those when setting up your CDK-based StackConfigs.

 With that said, a bootstrap stack is not actually necessary if your stack includes no S3 or ECR assets to push.

 **Important:** See section below on IAM implications and behavior of using this handler and how it